Tony-MK/Twitter-Scraper/README.md

 A simple webscarper which collects a user's twitter history.

 ## Installing

 Open CMD or Termial and run the follwing commands ...

 `git clone https://github.com/Tony-MK/TwitterExtractor`

 `cd ./TwitterExtractor`

-`pip install .` Installs for current user
-`pip install -e .` Installs for all users
+`pip install .` Installs for current user /`pip install -e .` Installs for all users

 ## Running